New Research and Applications for Teaching Reading Workshop

 At the completion of this Workshop, participants will:

-- Create one comprehensive lesson series for at least one major skill area suitable for use in their classrooms and/or teaching practice
+• Create one lesson unit for at least one major skill area suitable for use in their classrooms and/or teaching practice

 Participant Activities

 In addition to reviewing narrated lecture slides, videos and readings, participants will be responsible for completing brief, reflection activities within each of the six Workshop modules.
-These short activities are designed to foster engagement with course content connect it to current professional responsibilities.
+These short activities are designed to foster engagement with the workshop content and connect it to current professional responsibilities.
 At the completion of the Workshop, participants will be required to submit a lesson unit based on at least one of the session module topics that relates to current professional placement.
-This final project will be due within a week after the Workshop closes and no later than Sunday, March 14 th , 2021 at 11:59 pm EST.
+This final project will be due when the Workshop closes on Sunday, July 28th, 2024 at 11:59 pm EST.

 Requirements

 Participants will be required to complete all brief reflections for each module and submit a relevant Final Project.
-There is no partial credit towards clock hours or CTLEs for partial participation of the course.
-All six module reflection activities must be submitted before the Workshop closes on March 6 th , 2021 at 11:59 pm EST, and the Final Project is due within a week of the closing or by Sunday, March 14th, 2021 at 11:59 PM EST.
+There is no partial credit towards clock hours or CTLEs for partial participation of the workshop.
+All six module reflection activities must be submitted before the Workshop closes on July 28th at 11:59 pm EST. The Final Project is also due before the Workshop closes on July 28th, 2024 at 11:59 pm EST.